-I have struggled for years with pornography.
+I am a working man.
+I have struggled from my college days, with pornography.
 I feel ashamed and guilty.
 Is there hope for me to recover from this?

 If you are single, you may be using porn as a resort to de-stress.
 Pornography can be a strong distraction, as chemicals that flood the brain during an orgasm are strong.
 Find other ways to relieve stress, like exercise or spend quality time with people, nature etc, so you don’t have to resort to pornography or sexual sin of any kind, as an outlet.